You won’t believe how delicious this gluten free zucchini bread is! The secret is the gluten free baking tips that will change the way you bake!

 If you haven’t invested in a Kitchen Aid Mixer yet, I absolutely recommend it.
 We’ve had ours for over 10 years and it’s been well used and totally worth it!

-Alright, now that your zucchini is shredded, let’s bake!
+Alright, now that your grated zucchini is ready, let’s bake!

 Grease two loaf pans with butter.
 I used glass Pyrex 1.5 Quart Loaf pans.
 The size of your pan and the material your loaf pan is made from WILL affect the way your bread cooks.
 If you use something different, you will need to tweak your bake time.